hanslhansl/loop-to-constant/README.md

 ```
 r = (b**2 - b + max(a, c + 1) - max(a, c + 1)**2) / 2
 ```
+#### What to do with min/max?
+The last example contains calls to `min()` and `max()`.
+As shown above, merging if clauses into for loops also creates such terms.

+Unfortunatelly, dealing with `min()` and `max()` isn't exactly straight forward.
+If you want to understand how it is done take a look at the code, specifically at the `eliminate_symbol_from_max_min()` methods and the `SympyMaxMinSplitter` class.
 ## Usage
 Download [loop-to-constant.py](loop-to-constant.py).
 At the very end of the file you will find the variable `python_string`.
 Set it to your Python code (or try the provided example).
 Execute.

 The transformed Python code will be printed to the console.
 C++ is supported as well: Just below `python_string` change `.dump_python()` to `.dump_cpp()`.

-At the very top after the imports there are a few settings.
+Just above `python_string` there are a few settings.
 Try manipulating them and see whether/how it affects the result.

-Note that the provided examples increment variables (e.g. `r`) which were never defined.
+Note that the provided examples increment variables (e.g. `r+=...`) which were never defined.
 That's intentional.
 The algorithm expects that and assumes these variables to have an initial value of 0.
 ### Dependencies
 - [Sympy](https://www.sympy.org/en/index.html)
 ## A real world example
+Finding a closed from formula for for loops is all well and good, but what do we actually need that for?
+The example that got me to write this algorithm is this:

 ## Performance
 ### Time complexity
 ### Runtime